p-hzamora/FluentValidation/docs/upgrading-to-8.md

 ### SetCollectionValidator is deprecated

-Instead of using `SetCollectionValidator` you should use FluentValidation's `RuleForEach` support instead:
+Instead of using `SetCollectionValidator` you should use FluentValidation's `rule_for_each` support instead:

 FluentValidation 7:
 ```python